electro-smith/libDaisy/doc/md/_a4_Getting-Started-ADCs.md

 The AdcChannelConfig has two possible initialization functions:

 * `InitSingle` - For configuring a single input to a single pin on the Daisy
-* `InitMux` - For configuring several inputs from an external multiplexor (like CD4051) to a single pin on the Daisy
+* `InitMux` - For configuring several inputs from an external multiplexer (like CD4051) to a single pin on the Daisy

-Below we'll only be using the `InitSingle` function, but stay tuned for a guide for connecting a ton of controls using external multiplexor in the future.
+Below we'll only be using the `InitSingle` function, but stay tuned for a guide for connecting a ton of controls using external multiplexer in the future.

 The `InitSingle` function takes an old version of the Daisy's `Pin` object, but it is compatible with the new pins.
 So anywhere you see, `dsy_gpio_pin` you can use the `Pin` object instead.